Chinese Coins with Flower

 see a crescent moon above the

-and a star below the hole.
+square hole and a star below

 This coin has a diameter of